srsran/srsRAN_4G/README.md

  * Standard S1AP and GTP-U interfaces to the Core Network
  * 150 Mbps DL in 20 MHz MIMO TM3/TM4 with commercial UEs
  * 75 Mbps DL in SISO configuration with commercial UEs
+ * 50 Mbps UL in 20 MHz with commercial UEs

 srsENB has been tested and validated with the following handsets:
- * LG Nexus 5
- * LG Nexus 4
+ * LG Nexus 5 and 4
- * Motorola Moto G4 plus
+ * Motorola Moto G4 plus and G5
- * Huawei P9/P9lite
+ * Huawei P9/P9lite, P10/P10lite, P20/P20lite
  * Huawei dongles: E3276 and E398

 srsEPC Features